dskrepps-legacy/coherent/readme.md

 ### Documentation

 ##### coherent(filePath[, opts])
 Returns an object with `.read` and `.write` methods.
-Determines the extension if it is not provided in the `filePath`.
+Determines the extension by checking for accessible files.
 The opts object will extend the following defaults:

     {
         readFormats: require('parse-formats),